 It is vital to have a metric because it enables optimization, but it is even more critical that the metric reflects both business and customer values.
 Otherwise, as Ryan Singer said, we risk falling into the trap of focusing on building forms (solutions) that fail to achieve Form-Context Fit.
 If it’s not meaningful to the customers, then no value exchange is possible, which also renders the product – a vehicle for value exchange, meaningless.

 But there are many user problems, and not all of them would maximize value for the business.
 There’s a delicate balance that we have to maintain.
 This tends to be counterintuitive for those who have a high empathy, it is equally important that our business survives, strives and grows to continue to deliver values to customers.

-The point of defining The North Star Metric is not so much about the metric itself than it is about helping you and your team consider business results and customer values with equal competence.
+The point of defining The North Star Metric is not so much about the metric itself than it is about helping you and your team think about business outcomes and customer outcomes with equal consideration.

 The North Star metric is a leading indicator that defines the relationship between customer problems being solved and sustainable, long-term business results.

 The inputs of the North Star Framework are customer problems and business outcomes.
 The outputs of the North Star Framework are North Star Metric itself and a set of Input Metrics that influence the North Star Metric (the NSM are usually lagging while the inputs are usually leading metrics).

 For the sake of repeating myself, activities which people need to get done and which they want to get done better are customer problems.
 By solving customer problems, we create value for them.
 In exchange, customers pay us with their time, attention, and money, which help our business to grow.

 The heart of the North Star Framework is the North Star Metric, a single critical rate, count, or ratio that represents your product strategy.Amplitude – North Star Playbook

 The North Star Metric framework connects JTBD and 4-level of strategy deployment, which gives us a picture that is now closer to being holistic.